enketo/enketo-transformer/README.md

 Historically, forms with many questions or many translations were prohibitively slow to transform.
 Starting in Enketo Transformer v2.2.1 (Feb 2023), they are much faster.

+In v2.3.0 (Mar 2023), a web compatibility layer was introduced so that Enketo Transformer can be run in either a web browser using native DOM/web APIs, or in Node using a partial DOM compatibility layer wrapping equivalent `libxmljs` APIs/behavior.
+Each respective implementation is aliased as `enketo-transformer/dom`, resolved at build time to `src/dom/web/index.ts` or `src/dom/node/index.ts` respectively.
+Interfaces for the subset of DOM APIs in use are defined in `src/dom/abstract`, which ensures the Node compatibility layer conforms to the same browser-native interfaces.

 Our current primary goals are:

--   Using standard DOM APIs so the transformation can be performed client-side.
+-   Rethink transformation to be as minimal as possible, ideally without XSLT, and moving most (or all) of Enketo Transformer's current responsibilities to other parts of the Enketo stack.
 -   Identifying and addressing remaining performance bottlenecks to remove the need for server-side caching.

-Longer term, we intend to rethink transformation to be as minimal as possible, ideally without XSLT.

 ### Prerequisites